armory/docs/content/en/continuous-deployment/release-notes/rn-prerelease-armory-spinnaker/armoryspinnaker_v2-30-1-rc1.md

 ### Clouddriver
 * Fixed AWS CLI pip installation
-* Due to the fact it is not possible to override the default handler behavior from a Spinnaker plugin code, we introduced a new setter function specifically designed to update the default handler for the Global Resource.
+* feat: Add the possibility to update the default handler for the Global Resource Property Registry.
+Due to the fact it is not possible to override the default handler behavior from a Spinnaker plugin code, we introduced a new setter function specifically designed to update the default handler for the Global Resource.
+* fix(gce): remove the duplicate cache attribute "subnet"

 ### Orca
 * fix(waiting-executions) : Waiting executions doesn't follow FIFO.
 The fix makes Changes to push *StartWaitingExecutions* to the queue only when execution status is not running and disabled concurrent executions, in all other cases no need to push *StartWaitingExecutions* to the queue.

+### Terraformer
+* Session duration support on AWS roles

 ###  Spinnaker Community Contributions